 You can visit the inside of the bridge and find out more about Roman bridge architecture.

 The fortress is situated outside the historic centre of Ascoli Piceno.
-It used to be a prison, but nowadays it serves as the Museum of the High Medieval.
+It used to be a prison, but nowadays, it serves as the Museum of the High Medieval.
 The museum is also open in the evenings in high season.
-It’s a great place to visit on your way back to the hotel to enjoy the amazing views the fortress offers and to capture on camera the last moments of your day out.
+It’s a great place to visit on your way back to the hotel to enjoy the amazing views the fortress offers and capture the last moments of your day out on camera.